Solid wood doors used to be the gold standard for residential properties.

 - Aesthetic Appeal – What are the design options, and will they fit your home’s overall look?

 If you’ve got the money to burn and looking for an exterior door, solid wood doors are obviously the better choice rather than hollow-core doors.
 They can last you a lifetime and can be a worthwhile investment.

 On the other hand, if you have a limited spending budget, have to replace many interior doors for your home, and would be installing them by yourself, hollow-core doors are reasonably viable options.
 As mentioned, you can have them installed in rooms that are not intended for relaxation like the kitchen or pantry, and where outdoor noise permeating through the door won’t be a significant problem.

 Whatever you choose, make it a point to work with a reliable provider that guarantees high quality in all their products.

-Fibreglass Replacement Doors
+Fiberglass and Steel Replacement Doors

 But beyond the two, fibreglass door systems and highly customized steel doors are your best bet for entry doors in terms of security, privacy, and durability.
 They are low-maintenance and can weather extreme conditions brought by the summer or winter season without warping or developing damage.
 A new door made from these materials will also save you in utility costs since they have remarkable insulation features.

-Burano Doors have been in the industry for over 40 years.
-We take pride in giving our customers the best value for their money.
-With our vast collection, you will easily find the perfect new door for every room in your home.
-Reach out to us now to get our expert opinion between solid wood versus hollow-core doors.
-Check out our latest designs and take advantage of our free home estimate today.
+Burano Doors have been in the industry for 40 years.
+We take pride in giving our customers give our customers the best value for their money with our vast collection of premium-quality customized steel doors and fibreglass door systems.

+Find the perfect new door for every room in your home.
+Reach out to us now to get our expert’s opinion on solid wood door versus hollow-core doors.
+Check out our latest designs and avail of our free home estimate today.